-Greg Baer is the Chief Executive Officer at the Bank Policy Institute.
-Previously, he served as President of The Clearing House Association and Executive Vice President and General Counsel of The Clearing House Payments Company, the oldest and largest private sector payments operator in the United States.
+Greg Baer is the President and Chief Executive Officer at the Bank Policy Institute.
+Previously, he served as President of The Clearing House Association and Executive Vice President and General Counsel of The Clearing House Payments Company, the largest private sector payments operator in the United States.

-Baer also serves as an adjunct professor at Georgetown University Law School, and a member of the board of trustees of Enterprise Community Partners, the leading non-profit focused on affordable housing.
+Mr. Baer also serves as an adjunct professor at Georgetown University Law School, and is a member of the Economic Club of Washington.
+He currently serves on the board of Honors Carolina, and previously served on the boards of Enterprise Community Partners, the DC College Access Program, and the Appleseed Foundation.
 He is also the author of two books: The Great Mutual Fund Trap (Random House, 2002) and Life: The Odds (And How to Improve Them) (Penguin-Putnam, 2003).